Skip to content

 dekube-engine is the conversion engine — the pipeline, the extension loader, the CLI, and nothing else.
 No built-in converters.
 No built-in rewriters.
 All registries empty.
 Feed it manifests and it will parse them, warn that every kind is unknown, and produce nothing.
 A temple with no priests.

 It exists so that distributions can bundle different sets of extensions on top of the same engine.
-The helmfile2compose distribution is the default — dekube-engine + 8 bundled extensions, concatenated into a single helmfile2compose.py.
+The helmfile2compose distribution is the default — dekube-engine + 9 bundled extensions (the Eight Monks + the emptydir transform), concatenated into a single helmfile2compose.py.
 But dekube-engine can also be used standalone with --extensions-dir, or as the foundation for custom distributions.

 Users never interact with dekube-engine directly.
 They use a distribution. dekube-engine is for extension developers, distribution builders, and people who want to understand how the engine works.